 Ali Farka Toure – Ai Du

-If you’re looking for a track that sums up the term, FLOW, then listen no further than this track, Aidu Du, from Ali Farka Toure (RIP) and Ry Cooder’s album, Talking Timbuktu.
+If you’re looking for a track that sums up the term FLOW, listen no further than this track, Aidu Du, from Ali Farka Toure (RIP) and Ry Cooder’s album, Talking Timbuktu.
 My all-time favorite track to put on before the guests arrive for an outdoor party while setting up the grill.

 Written by Ali Farka Toure in Tamasheq (the Berber language of the Touareg, related to the Semitic languages and ancient Egyptian).
-Liner note: “I travel to see my love but I cannot enter her house.
-I sing or play so that she will hear me and will find a way to meet me.
+Liner note: “I travel to see my love, but I cannot enter her house.
+I sing or play so that she will hear me and find a way to meet me.
 Then I must return home to wake early for work.”